SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 You need to hear Jonathan Majors' disturbing admission about being 'aggressive' with an ex-girlfriend

 1. Does the content in the revised version accurately reflect the content of the source text?

-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

 2. Is the language style of the revised headline appropriate?

-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

-:heavy_check_mark: The revision differs in tone or emotion compared to the original
+:white_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
 The headline is appropriate as a news headline and accurately reflects the content of the original headline.
 The addition of the word "disturbing" changes the emotional tone of the revision compared to the original.